lawrennd/talks/_ai/the-atomic-human-st-andrews.md

 \notes{The probabilistic modelling community has evolved in an era where the assumption was that ambiguous conclusions are best shared with a (trained) professional through probabilities.
 Recent advances in generative AI offer the possibility of machines that have a better understanding of human subjective ambiguities and therefore machines that can summarise information in a way that can be interogated rather than just through a series of numbers.}

 \slides{* HAMs change how we share ambiguous information.
-* We need to think about how that effects our sharing of proabilities.}
+* We need to think about how that effects our sharing of probabilities.}

 \thanks